 Post Ranch has taken extra steps to provide a healthier and sustainable indoor experience for all guests, staff and visitors.

 - Post Ranch Inn is a non-smoking facility.

 - The property implements an indoor air quality management plan to ensure guests’ well-being, including maintenance and monitoring.
 In addition, Post Ranch has retained an indoor air quality expert, who advises Post Ranch on the many ways to maximize fresh air in the rooms and throughout all indoor public spaces.

 - Post Ranch uses low-emitting materials to reduce indoor air contaminants’ amount, including adhesives, paints, coatings, and carpeting.

 - The public restrooms provide cotton hand towels.

 - HEPA air filters are used in all public spaces.
-Here’s a link to the current indoor air quality in the restaurant.

 - Organic, biodegradable bath amenities are provided in larger refillable containers.